 Network mode is by far the easiest backup mode to implement as it requires no additional configuration.
-Veeam uses the same interface to backup and restore VMware configuration files and to read Change Block Tracking (CBT) information, and download virtual machine configuration files.
+With this mode, Veeam uses the same interface to inspect, backup and restore VMware configuration files as well as to read Change Block Tracking (CBT) information.

 In this mode, the backup proxy will query vCenter for the name of the ESXi host on which the VM scheduled for backup resides.
-Typically, hosts are added to vCenter using FQDN, which means NBD relies heavily on functioning DNS.
+Typically, hosts are added to vCenter using FQDN, which means NBD relies heavily on properly working DNS resolution.
 Regardless if the ESXi hosts are connected to vCenter using a VMkernel interface on an isolated management network, VADP backup solutions will attempt to connect to this same interface.
 Please see the section on DNS Resolution for more information on how to override the default interface used for NBD backups.

 As the only prerequisite, the backup server and proxy server requires ports 443/tcp and 902/tcp being open to the ESXi hosts.

 Note: It is highly recommended to maintain a good network connection between the VMware ESXi VMKernel port and Veeam Backup & Replication as it will be used by many other features like Instant VM Recovery, Virtual Lab and SureBackup, Linux FLR appliance, config files backups etc.

 For load balancing, Veeam uses a selection of proxy servers based on the network subnet:

 Backup proxies in the same subnets as the VMKernel interfaces are selected if you have the Automatic Selection proxy setting configured in the backup jobs.